klaudyu/CalcCraft/README.md

 #### Highlight involved cells
 The cells that influence the curent cell, are called `parents`, and the ones that depend on the curent cell are called `children`.
 Hovering the mouse over a cell, shows both the parents and the children, in customizable colors.
 This makes it easier to track the flow of data in the sheet.
 The colors can be customized for the dark theme and for the light theme.
 ### Highlighting errors
-If a cell while trying to be resolved loops back to itself, then a `loop` error is thrown and displayed.
+If a cell loops back to itself while trying to be computed, a `loop` error is thrown and displayed.
 This is also valid for matrix operations, where a cell influences multiple cells.

 ### Powered by MathJS with Units Support
 Formulas are evaluated using [mathjs](https://mathjs.org/docs/reference/functions.html)